 The Great Lakes Cruises offer visitors an opportunity to see some of the fascinating lighthouses along the Great Lakes coastlines.
 The Great Lakes have more than 200 active lighthouses that expertly guide ships along the vast 11,000-mile stretch of coastline.
-While many of these lighthouses have gone dark over the years, they continue to provide visitors an insight into the rich culture and local history that has evolved over centuries.
+While many of these lighthouses have gone dark over the years, they continue to provide visitors an insight into the rich culture and local history that has evolved over the centuries.
 Book your appointment and get on board with Great Lakes Cruises to visit these picturesque lighthouses that allow the visitors to take a peek at the past while admiring the beauty of the present.

 The Split Rock Light Station is a majestic lighthouse situated southwest of Silver Bay, along the North coast of Lake Superior in Minnesota.
 Widely considered the most picturesque lighthouse in the United States, the Split Rock Lighthouse was built in 1910 and continued to function until 1969.
 In 2011, the lighthouse was made a National Historic Landmark.

 The beautiful lighthouse can be accessed from the Lake Superior International Highway close to Two Harbors, Minnesota.
 The lighthouse and its accompanying State Park with its hiking trails, waterways, campgrounds, and natural landscapes offer a beautiful escape into the heart of nature.

 The Apostle Islands offer one of the largest and most beautiful collections of lighthouses in the United States.
 Some of these wondrous lighthouses include: